 Intrauterine malposition is commonly associated with the deformity and local ischemic process resulting from intrauterine malposition could be a factor too.

 The deformity may be present at birth or it may become evident about the second or third weeks.

+On palpation, a hard, nontender, fusiform swelling, or tumor, in the sternocleidomastoid muscle may be revealed.
+Usually both the sternal and clavicular heads are involved.
+However, occasionally, only the sternal head is affected.
+The part of the muscle muscle close to its mastoid attachment is rarely involved.
 It gradually enlarges during the ensuing two to four weeks, reaching the size of the distal phalanx of the adult thumb.
 Then it begins to regress and gradually disappears in two to six months.

 If the contracture is not treated secondary deformities of the face and head develop.
 The face on the side of the contracted muscle becomes flattened because of external pressure.
 The infant usually sleeps in prone posture.

 Spontaneously, as it is more comfortable, the neck is rotated so that the affected side is down.
 Ipsilaterally, the face is flattened by remodeling to conform to the bed.
-A word of caution is appropriate plagiocephaly can be congenital owing to synostosis of the coronal fissures; this is ruled out by radiograms of the skull.

 If the deformity is not corrected the soft tissues of the affected side undergo adaptive shortening as growth proceeds.
 The deep cervical fascia becomes thickened and contracted.
 The scalenus anterior and medius muscles become shortened.
 Later, the carotid sheath and the enclosed vessels contract.